RenYang-home/OpenDVC/README.md

 An open source Tensorflow implementation of the paper:

-Lu, Guo, et al. "DVC: An end-to-end deep video compression framework."
-Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR).
-2019.
+Lu, G., Ouyang, W., Xu, D., Zhang, X., Cai, C., & Gao, Z. (2019).
+DVC: An end-to-end deep video compression framework.
+In Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR).

 Contact: